Zero-Waste Wedding Guide

 Fancy planning a green wedding that’s kind to our lovely planet?
 It’s absolutely brilliant how many couples across Britain are embracing sustainable celebrations these days!
 I’ve seen some gorgeous ceremonies in the Cotswolds where clever couples used potted herbs as centrepieces, later planting them in their first garden together.

-Working with eco-friendly suppliers makes all the difference - from local florists who skip the plastic wrapping to caterers who source from nearby farms.
+Working with eco-friendly suppliers makes all the difference—from local florists who skip plastic wrapping to caterers who source from nearby farms.
 Rather than traditional paper invites, why not try lovely digital ones?
-They're becoming quite the trend at posh London venues, and they're just as elegant as their paper cousins.
+They’re becoming quite the trend at posh London venues, and they’re just as elegant as their paper cousins.

-For your wedding breakfast, think seasonal British fare and partner with caterers who'll arrange for surplus nibbles to go to local food banks.
-Having been to several zero-waste receptions in Yorkshire, I can tell you that proper sorting bins with clear labels work a treat - your guests will actually use them!
+For your wedding breakfast, think seasonal British fare and partner with caterers who’ll donate surplus nibbles to local food banks.
+Having been to several zero-waste receptions in Yorkshire, I can tell you that proper sorting bins with clear labels work a treat—your guests will actually use them!

 While achieving absolute zero waste might be a bit tricky (rather like getting perfect weather on your big day!), there are countless brilliant ways to make your celebration more environmentally conscious.
 From hiring vintage china to choosing a venue that uses renewable energy, every thoughtful choice helps create a beautiful, sustainable wedding that’s totally you.